 - Degree/Certification: Personal trainer, nutrition consultant, strength and conditioning through the American College of Sports Medicine (ASCM) and the International Sports Sciences Association (ISSA), TRX and AFFA

 - Approach: O’Bryant likes to start his clients out with the basics and build them up from there.
 “People tend to want to start from the top,” he says, “but you really need a solid base to build from.”

 Elissa Smith, Elissa’s Fitness

-- Where she works: At homes, golf and tennis clubs, offices and businesses; serving Oakland County including West Bloomfield, Bloomfield Hills, Franklin, Birmingham, Troy and Commerce
+- Where she works: At homes, golf and tennis clubs, offices and businesses; serves Oakland County.

 - Approach: “Everyone is unique,” she says.
 “I evaluate my client and determine how I can best service them to reach their goals.
 One client may want to focus on strength while another may need to focus on drastic weight loss.
 I may have a cooking class for others that want to eat healthier.
 One client may want a really tough workout where others may have a severe restriction that may limit the intensity.
 Safety and form is very important to me, (and) making it fun and safe.
 I have had a lot of setbacks in my life, and I understand each person is unique and as long as I can help them to become stronger and to attain their goals while putting a smile on their face, I’m happy!”